filipsnastins/consumer-driven-contract-testing-with-pact/README.md

 #### When the Consumer Changes

-- On new Consumer contract version - verify it against the Provider ([.github/workflows/pact-verify-provider-contract.yml](.github/workflows/pact-verify-provider-contract.yml)).
+- On a new Consumer contract version - verify it against the Provider ([.github/workflows/pact-verify-provider-contract.yml](.github/workflows/pact-verify-provider-contract.yml)).

 ```mermaid